-- A page/post is considered “password protected” when you
+A page or post is considered “password protected” when you:

-- Password protect by roles: set a password for a role when editing a page or post
+- Password protect by roles: set a password for a role while editing a page or post

 - Its parent page or category is protected

-- Deleting or deactivating all password of a particular page doesn’t “unprotect” that page.
+- Deleting or deactivating all passwords of a particular page doesn’t “unprotect” that page.
 You have to unprotect the page manually.

 - Unprotecting a page doesn’t remove all its passwords.
 They will reappear when protecting that page again.

 How to Manage WordPress PPWP Passwords

 You can literally create unlimited passwords for each post (content).